Newborn Jaundice

 Breastfeeding jaundice happens because your baby isn’t eating enough.
 Your milk may not have come in yet or your baby is having trouble latching on.
 The more your baby eats, the more quickly their body clears waste, including bilirubin, from their system.

 Breast milk jaundice appears after the first week.
-Doctors don’t know exactly why it happens, but they think something in breast milk keeps your baby’s liver from processing bilirubin effectively.
+Doctors don’t know exactly why it happens, but they think something in breast milk keeps your baby’s liver from processing bilirubin well.
 This kind of jaundice can last for several months.

 More serious kinds of jaundice are caused by a disease or condition, such as: